TahaAttari/reddit_wallpaper/README.md

 **Note2**: It takes the source image of the post preview image, so NSFW posts will probably not work (but I don't know I haven't tried [Why do you want an NSFW wallpaper?])

-**Note3**: No resolution matching, the original has it, this is a worse version.
-I'm sorry but I didn't want to limit myself to imgur links.
+**Note3**: Unlike the original this won't match the wallpaper resolution to your monitor

 ## Requirements: